6 Crazy Things You Probably Didn’t Know About Twitter Support

 However, one day you might awaken to find your account doesn’t exist anymore.
 Then, if you have an email from Twitter saying your account was suspended, read it carefully!

 Most likely you were using some kind of automated Twitter tool that got out of hand.
 Twitter will unsuspend your account if you promise not to make the same mistake again.
 Most commonly, it is a tool for following and unfollowing people.
-Stick to safe Twitter management tools like BufferApp! :)
+Stick to safe Twitter management tools like BufferApp! ?

 If you can’t find an email (check your spam folder!) but your account has disappeared, you’ll need to open a support ticket.
-Depending on what you can access or not, there are different ways to do this.

 If Twitter feels your tweets aren’t high quality enough, it will remove them from search.